-Thank you for holding the garbage can for him and patting his back when he throws up.
+Thank you for holding the garbage can for him and patting his back when he threw up in kindergarten.

-Thank you for that time you stood at the bathroom door and walked him through how to change his own clothes (because he’d spilled milk all over himself and was having a breakdown).
+Thank you for that time you stood at the bathroom door and walked him through how to change his own clothes (because he’d spilled milk all over himself and was having a breakdown) in preschool.

 Thank you for teaching him to love reading…to love books, and to love learning.

-Thank you for that time you made sure he had someone to be his friend at recess after weeks of him doing recess alone.
+Thank you for that time in first grade you made sure he had someone to be his friend at recess after weeks of him doing recess alone.
 You helped him learn how to find others to work with and play with.
 He hasn’t forgotten, and neither have I. Thank you.